AntelopeIO/leap/docs/01_nodeos/03_plugins/producer_plugin/index.md

   --disable-subjective-account-billing arg
                                         Account which is excluded from
                                         subjective CPU billing
-                                        Account is considered whitelisted and
-                                        will not be subject to enforcement of subjective-account-max-failures.
   --disable-subjective-p2p-billing arg (=1)
                                         Disable subjective CPU billing for P2P
                                         transactions